blacknirchinblade/personalized_loan_offers_using_rl/README.md

 - Add issues and pull requests on GitHub.
 Keep data and secrets out of commits (do not add `kaggle.json`).

-## License

-This project is released under the MIT License — see `LICENSE`.

 ## Contact

 If you need help running the project or want a polished README with examples and screenshots, I can expand this further.